BuildersAI

 Direct Costs of a 2-Week Delay

-And that's before indirect costs: damaged reputation, lost future work, client disputes, and the stress of firefighting instead of building.
+And that is before indirect costs: damaged reputation, lost future work, client disputes, and the stress of firefighting instead of building.

 Top 10 Causes of Construction Delays (And How to Fix Them)